Tri Walkers UK: A Buying Guide

 What Is The Lightest Tri-Walker?

-The weight of a tri-walker varies with the design and features you choose.
+The weight of a tri-walker or walking frame varies with the design and features you choose.
 Some tri-walkers are lightweight, weighing just around 6-8 pounds, while others, particularly ones with accessories like hand brakes or a foldable design, may tip the scales at 20 pounds or more.

 Consider how much the tri-walker you’re considering weighs; a more manageable and portable type may be less.
 Check to see whether the tri-walker can support your weight plus any additional weight from the items you may need to transport.